Yamaha CX5M: Specification

+The CX5M had an 8-bit Zilog Z80 processor clocked at 3.5 MHz.
 The CX5M was built for the MSX standard, which included slots for inserting programmed cartridges.
 These cartridges extended the machine's capability, accepting a range of games, office applications and so on.
 Yamaha produced a range of cartridges for the system including a programmer for Yamaha's DX range of FM keyboards and a real-time sequencer.
 Two of these, the Voice Editor and Music Composer, allowed the user to program a bank of 48 sounds for the CX5M's own built-in synthesizer and to sequence up to eight channels of music, controlling the built-in module or external instruments via MIDI, in step-time using a musical-stave input screen.

 Three versions of the CX5M were released.
-The first contained as its FM module the SFG-01, which could not receive external MIDI note information; it required a proprietary keyboard and only used its MIDI port was an output to send data to Yamaha's then-flagship DX7.
+The first contained the FM module SFG-01, which could not receive external MIDI note information; it required a proprietary keyboard and only used its MIDI port as an output to send data to Yamaha's then-flagship DX7.
 The second version, the CX5M II (or CX7M/128 in Japan), upgraded the FM system to the SFG-05, which supported MIDI input and thus allowed the internal FM synth to be played by any external MIDI keyboard.
-There was also a later CX5M II with some smaller differences.
+A later CX5M II with some smaller differences was also released.

-Later in 1986, Yamaha released the Yamaha FB-01 MIDI module, which was effectively an SFG-05 in a standalone, portable case.
+Yamaha released the Yamaha FB-01 MIDI module in 1986, which was essentially an SFG-05 contained in a standalone, portable case.